NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 Based on the experience from the Cray benchmarking team, a couple of examples of achieving the desired pinning are shown below.

-In the first example below, There are 4 MPI ranks on each node, the goal is to pin the 4 ranks to the first socket and specific cores; Also in this example each rank used 2 threads, and hence 2 cores are specified for each rank:
+In the first example, there are 4 MPI ranks on each node, the goal is to pin the 4 ranks to the first socket and specific cores; Also in this example each rank used 2 threads, and hence 2 cores are specified for each rank: